FrankZZ/JFDraw/README.md

 JFDraw
 ======

-FrankZZ Paint

-Paint application made in C++
+Paint application made in C++ to practise a little